Chart Color Schemes

 Corlette features high concentrations of family households, with a fairly typical median household size

 Family households constitute 77.5% of all households, including 26.5% couples with children, 40.8% couples without children, and 10.0% single parent families.
-Non-family households comprise the remaining 22.5%, with lone person households at 20.3% and group households making up 2.0%.
-The median household size is 2.4 people, which aligns with the average for the Rest of NSW.
+Non-family households account for the remaining 22.5%, with lone person households at 20.3% and group households comprising 2.0%.
+The median household size is 2.4 people, which aligns with the Regional NSW average.

 Frequently Asked Questions - Households